L5Modular/L5Modular/README.md

 <a name="getting-started"></a>
 ## Getting started

-The built in Artisan command `php artisan make:module name` generates a ready to use module in the `app/Modules` folder.
+The built in Artisan command `php artisan make:module foo-bar` generates a ready to use module in the `app/Modules` folder.

-Since version 1.3.0 you can generate modules named with more than one word, like `foo-bar`.

-This is how the generated module would look like:
+This is how the generated module would look like if not otherwise configured:
 ```
 laravel-project/
     app/